A General and Transferable Local Hybrid Functional for Electronic Structure Theory and Many-Fermion Approaches: Theory

 Subsequently, integration over the coupling strength $\lambda$ is carried out, leading to the final form of the correlation functional in the iso-orbital limit according to

 The prefactor is evaluated as

 in a straightforward manner following Ref.~\citenum{Becke:Correlation.1988}.
 It differs from Becke's suggested values simply by the prefactor of $2 \pi^{-1}$ introduced to normalize the arctan function.
 Eq.~\ref{eq:chyf_corr} provides an interesting result, outlining the correlation energy as a difference between two separate functions.
 Unlike the original ansatz, Eq.~\ref{eq:chyf_corr} converges to a finite limit in the high density case where $\tilde{z}_{\alpha \beta} \rightarrow 0$.
-For the same-spin correlation, we have no better guess than the original one of Becke.\cite{Becke:Correlation.1988} The same-spin part is therefore given by\cite{Becke:Correlation.1988}